wemat/wemat.github.io/README.md

 Scope: Large
 Tech: Python, Django, MySQL, Bootstrap, HTML, CSS

-I developed <a href="https://www.tuoretta.ch/">this</a>  Website.
+I developed <a href="https://www.tuoretta.ch/">this</a>  website for a holiday appartment.
 Users can create an account and make reservations.
-I developed a calendar widget from scratch that shows the availability for the website visitors and the bookings with the names for the logged in users.
+I developed a calendar widget from scratch that shows the availability to the website visitors and the bookings with the names to the logged in users.

 ## 5. Mars Lander